awsdocs/aws-iot-docs/developerguide/sdk-tutorials.md

 In this exercise, you added code so the sample app would recognize and process multiple messages in the callback function\.
 With this, your device could receive messages and act on them\.

-Another way for your device to receive and process multiple messages would be to subscribe to different messages separately and assign each subscription to its own callback function\.
+Another way for your device to receive and process multiple messages is to subscribe to different messages separately and assign each subscription to its own callback function\.

 ### Publish messages from your device<a name="sdk-tutorials-experiment-publish"></a>